 Further proof that its degradation was not made in retaliation for the recent attack in New Zealand: a report from the NGO Human Rights Watch published an August 2013 report on this attack.

-No, it is not the massacre of Christians by Muslims in Nigeria.
+No, it’s not the massacre of Christians by Muslims in Nigeria.

-It is blogger Pamela Geller, known for her radical positions, who had the original idea, in April 2011, to recover these photos and to pass them as the result of the clashes in Nigeria.
+Anti-Islam blogger Pamela Geller recovered the photos to pass them off as the result of the clashes in Nigeria which was supposed to denounce the post-election violence in April 2011, between Christians and Muslims.
 You can read my other articles debunking her anti-Muslim propaganda, especially about France, here, and here, and here, as well as here.

 In 2015, debunkersdehoax wrote an article to denounce (and disassemble) propaganda around degrading acts of places of worships and cemeteries.
 They were able to demonstrate that these acts were not “anti-Christian” acts, contrary to what was propagated by the far-right.